Hasnake84/NGFW-Azure-Bastion/README.md

 # 8. FortiGet-FW > Network > Interfaces

- # We must acknowledge that having the management of our firewall open to the open internet is not a best security practice, it is setup this way for simplicity and educational purposes.
+ # Note: We must acknowledge that having the management of our firewall open to the open internet is not a best security practice, it is setup this way for simplicity and educational purposes.

    - Double click each interface to edit > Rename Port1 and Port2, for Port1 WAN interface only allow HTTPS and PING traffic
    - For Port2 DMZ interface only allow SSH and PING traffic